lucas-jorge/desafioCapyba/README.md

 In these interfaces, you can explore all endpoints, view request/response details, and even make test calls directly.

+**Important Note on Authentication in Swagger UI:**

+The default Django REST Framework login/logout buttons visible at the top of the Swagger UI **do not work** with the token-based authentication used in this API.
+To authenticate your requests within the documentation:

+1.  **Obtain a Token:** Use the `/api/api-token-auth/` endpoint (you can find it in the list below).
+Make a POST request with your `username` (which is your email) and `password`.
+Copy the `token` value from the response.
+2.  **Authorize:** Click the "Authorize" button (usually located near the top right, sometimes represented by a lock icon).
+In the dialog that appears, paste the token you copied into the `Value` field, prefixed with the word `Token` and a space (e.g., `Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b`).
+Click "Authorize" again in the dialog.

+Now your subsequent requests made through the Swagger UI will be authenticated.

 ## Deployment (Bonus Feature)

 This API is deployed on Render.
 You can access the live API at: